Tegart fort

 A Tegart fort is a type of militarized police fort constructed throughout Palestine during the British Mandatory period, initiated as a measure against the 1936–1939 Arab Revolt.

 Etymology

-The forts are named after their designer, British police officer and engineer Sir Charles Tegart.
+The forts are named after their designer, the Irish police officer and engineer Sir Charles Tegart.

 In Israel, the name is often pronounced "Taggart".
 This is probably due to the transliteration of the name to Hebrew and then back to Latin alphabet, along with the translator's wrong assumption that the most common way of writing this anglicised Scottish surname has to be applied ("Taggart" is far more widespread than "Tegart").

 History

 Mandate Palestine

 Sir Charles Tegart designed the forts in 1938 based on his experiences in the Indian insurgency.
 They were built of reinforced concrete with water systems that would allow them to withstand a month-long siege.